Article Table Of Contents

 - Above 5,000 people (Bigger cities have more data points)

-Turns out that Brunswick is the best potential gem in the not-so-rough in the Old Line State.
+Turns out that Cheste is the best potential gem in the not-so-rough in the Old Line State.

 Read on for more on these places.

-There You Have It – The Best Places To Purchase A House In Maryland for 2019
+There You Have It - The Best Places To Purchase A House In maryland for 2020

 There's our analysis of the best places to buy a house in Maryland.
 And, to be clear, we aren't necessarily saying these places are the best places to live, just that it looks like they might be in a couple of years based on the data.